Quick Gains: Unveiling Short-Term FD Rate Options

 What is Short Term FD?

-Short-term deposits generally have a deposit tenure ranging from 7 days to 12 months.
+Short-term deposits generally have a shorter deposit tenure.
 The interest rates applicable on short-term deposits are higher than regular savings account interest rates, making them a viable option for investors seeking higher returns in a secure way and in a short period of time.

 Pro Tip: Invest in short-term FDs only if it's aligned with your investment goals.
 Consider investing in long-term FDs if you're seeking long-term growth.